Kemicalish/generator-ddiy/README.md

 yo ddiy
 ```
 This should launch a local web server with the app landing page after asking you a few config questions.
-Your app root folder should be ready in the "work" dir.
+Your app root folder should be ready in the <WORKSPACE_DIRNAME> dir (default is your project root).

-To launch it later, from the work directory just do:
+To launch it later, from the <WORKSPACE_DIRNAME> directory just do:
 ```shell
 gulp serve
 ```